Fully Autonomous AI Agents Should Not be Developed: Introduction

-To better understand the potential benefits and risks in current AI agent development, we review recent AI agent products\footnote{Provided in footnotes throughout this work.} alongside research on AI agents to document different potential benefits and risks aligned to human values.
-Our analysis reveals that risks to people increase with a system’s level of autonomy: the more control a user cedes, the more risks arise from the system.
-As others \cite{chan2023harms} have previously noted, there is an urgent need to anticipate and address risks of increasing agency, and we do this via a value-based characterization.
-Particularly concerning are risks related to the value of \textbf{safety} for individuals (\cref{value-safety}), which include loss of human life and open the door for privacy risks (\cref{value-privacy}) and security risks (\cref{value-security}).
-Compounding the issue is misplaced trust (\cref{value-trust}) in unsafe systems, which enables a snowball effect of yet further harms.
-For example, the safety issue of ``hijacking'', wherein an agent is instructed by a malicious third party to exfiltrate confidential information, can create further harms as that information is used to compromise the user's public reputation or financial stability and to identify additional people as targets of attack \cite{NIST2025}.
+Our review suggests that AI agents may be understood on a sliding scale of autonomy, where risks outweigh benefits for systems at the upper end (\textit{full autonomy}).
+This research complements previous work motivating the need to anticipate risks in agent behavior \cite{chan2023harms}, providing a value-based characterization of AI agent risks as well as benefits as their autonomy is increased.
+Particularly concerning are safety risks (\cref{value-safety}) -- which include loss of human life -- and privacy and security risks (\cref{value-privacy}, \cref{value-security}).
+Compounding these issues is the risk of misplaced trust (\cref{value-trust}), which enables a cascade of further harms.
+For example, ``hijacking'', wherein an agent is instructed by a malicious third party to exfiltrate confidential information, can propagate and multiply harms as the stolen information is used to compromise a user's public reputation, financial stability, or to identify additional people as targets of attack \cite{NIST2025}.

-Given these risks, we argue that developing \emph{fully autonomous} AI agents--systems capable of writing and executing their own code beyond predefined constraints--should be avoided.
-Complete freedom for code creation and execution enables the potential to override human control, realizing some of the worst harms described in \cref{sec:values}.
+Given the foreseeable benefits and risks, we argue \emph{fully autonomous} AI agents -- and in particular the most advanced form of this, where systems are capable of writing and executing their own code beyond predefined constraints -- \textbf{should not be developed}.
+Even with constraints defined, complete freedom for code creation and execution enables the potential to override human control, realizing some of the worst harms described in \cref{sec:values}.
 In contrast, \emph{semi-autonomous} systems, which retain some level of human control, offer a more favorable risk-benefit profile, depending on the degree of autonomy, the complexity of tasks assigned, and the nature of human involvement.